cloudfoundry/docs-bosh/content/build-stemcell.md

 ---
 ## Tarball Structure {: #tarball-structure }

+!!! info
-<p class="note">Note that tarball structure is subject to change without notice.</p>
+    This is an implementation detail.
+The tarball structure is subject to change without notice.

 ```shell
 $ tar tvf light-bosh-stemcell-3033-aws-xen-hvm-ubuntu-trusty-go_agent.tgz